10.4 acre field located in Kirton-in-Lindsey.

 No items found.

-Kirton-in-Lindsey is a small town in the North Lincolnshire countryside between Gainsborough and Scunthorpe.
-The Strategic Land Group have agreed to work with the owners of a 10.4 acre field on the western edge of the village to promote it for residential development.
+Kirton-in-Lindsey is a small town in the North Lincolnshire countryside, between Gainsborough and Scunthorpe.
+The Strategic Land Group agreed to work with the owners of a 10.4-acre field on the western edge of the settlement to promote it for residential development.

-Our original intention was to promote the site as a potential development allocation through that local plan process.
-However, in common with our all projects, we kept the planning position under continual review to see if an opportunity for an early application presented itself.
+Our initial strategy was to promote the site for allocation through that emerging plan.
+However, in common with all our projects, we kept the planning position under constant review to identify any opportunity to bring the site forward sooner.

-Although the council had been reporting a housing land supply of in excess of six years, we felt this was likely to deteriorate over time.
-That was, in part, due to the reliance for housing delivery on a single, large-scale housing allocation - known as Lincolnshire Lakes - which was dependent on the delivery of a new motorway junction.
+Although the council reported a housing land supply of over six years, we considered this position vulnerable.
+In particular, it relied heavily on a single large allocation - Lincolnshire Lakes - dependent on delivery of a new motorway junction.

 No items found.

-Kirton-in-Lindsey is a small town in the North Lincolnshire countryside between Gainsborough and Scunthorpe.
-The Strategic Land Group have agreed to work with the owners of a 10.4 acre field on the western edge of the village to promote it for residential development.
+Kirton-in-Lindsey is a small town in the North Lincolnshire countryside, between Gainsborough and Scunthorpe.
+The Strategic Land Group agreed to work with the owners of a 10.4-acre field on the western edge of the settlement to promote it for residential development.

-Our original intention was to promote the site as a potential development allocation through that local plan process.
-However, in common with our all projects, we kept the planning position under continual review to see if an opportunity for an early application presented itself.
+Our initial strategy was to promote the site for allocation through that emerging plan.
+However, in common with all our projects, we kept the planning position under constant review to identify any opportunity to bring the site forward sooner.

-Although the council had been reporting a housing land supply of in excess of six years, we felt this was likely to deteriorate over time.
-That was, in part, due to the reliance for housing delivery on a single, large-scale housing allocation - known as Lincolnshire Lakes - which was dependent on the delivery of a new motorway junction.
+Although the council reported a housing land supply of over six years, we considered this position vulnerable.
+In particular, it relied heavily on a single large allocation - Lincolnshire Lakes - dependent on delivery of a new motorway junction.

 No items found.

-Kirton-in-Lindsey is a small town in the North Lincolnshire countryside between Gainsborough and Scunthorpe.
-The Strategic Land Group have agreed to work with the owners of a 10.4 acre field on the western edge of the village to promote it for residential development.
+Kirton-in-Lindsey is a small town in the North Lincolnshire countryside, between Gainsborough and Scunthorpe.
+The Strategic Land Group agreed to work with the owners of a 10.4-acre field on the western edge of the settlement to promote it for residential development.

-Our original intention was to promote the site as a potential development allocation through that local plan process.
-However, in common with our all projects, we kept the planning position under continual review to see if an opportunity for an early application presented itself.
+Our initial strategy was to promote the site for allocation through that emerging plan.
+However, in common with all our projects, we kept the planning position under constant review to identify any opportunity to bring the site forward sooner.

-Although the council had been reporting a housing land supply of in excess of six years, we felt this was likely to deteriorate over time.
-That was, in part, due to the reliance for housing delivery on a single, large-scale housing allocation - known as Lincolnshire Lakes - which was dependent on the delivery of a new motorway junction.
+Although the council reported a housing land supply of over six years, we considered this position vulnerable.
+In particular, it relied heavily on a single large allocation - Lincolnshire Lakes - dependent on delivery of a new motorway junction.

 No items found.